rammalali/yolov5_objectDetection/README.md

 This project was created by [Ali Rammal](https://github.com/rammalali) for [inmind.academy].

-We hope you find this project helpful.
+Hope you find this project helpful.
 Please feel free to contribute or raise issues if you find any problems.
 Thank you!